ESGF/esgf-user-support/docs/user_guide.rst

         bash wget-##############.sh -h

      (-h for help).
-Different options can be combined.
+Different options can be combined in some circumstances.
 The following options are important:

+    -s, unrestricted data
+        Use this option if you know the data to be downloaded is unrestricted.
+This includes CMIP3-6, E3SM, input- and obs- 4MIPs projects, more coming soon.
+When using this method for download, ensure you are not using additional options, eg. -s and -H should never be combined.

     -d, the debug option
         This option causes the script to send more than the usual response to standard output.
 Use